itschleemilch/MixProcessing/README.md

 #![MixProcessing Logo](https://github.com/itschleemilch/MixProcessing/raw/master/images/MixProcessing-Logo_48x48.png) MixProcessing

-This project aims to mix and control animations in real-time.
+MixProcessing is a software for mixing Processing sketches.

 ##What is MixProcessing?
->MixProcessing can be used for VJing Processing sketches / animations.
-The user defines output channels, which are free ediable areas on a output devices and can be grouped.
-The sketches can be controlled to render to any of the channels.
+>MixProcessing can be used to combine and mix Processing sketches to create new real-time animations.
+The output screen is subdivided into output channels, which are free ediable areas.
+The sketches can be controlled to render to any of the channels or a group af them.
 A mixer let you control your compsition.
-Later there is a common interface for sketches planned, to set parameters (colors, speed, etc.) in real-time.
+An automation interface can set sketch's parameters and public variables automatically.

 The technique of output channels can be used to create [mapping](http://en.wikipedia.org/wiki/Projection_mapping) ([example 1](http://www.vjseptum.com/wp-content/uploads/2013/01/Coliseum_VO_003.jpg)).